Hillary Clinton fractures right wrist, treated in Jodhpur hospital

 Former US secretary of state Hillary Clinton, who is on a visit to India, has suffered a hairline fracture on her right wrist after a fall, the director of a private hospital said here today.

-Clinton was brought to the hospital at 5 am yesterday and doctors conducted a CT scan and an X-ray on her right hand, Goyal Hospital director Anand Goyal said.
+Clinton was brought to the hospital at 5 am on March 14 and doctors conducted a CT scan and an X-ray on her right hand, Goyal Hospital director Dr Anand Goyal said.

 They found a hairline fracture on her wrist following which she was given a temporary cast, he said.